kubernetes/kubernetes/DESIGN.md

 This server serves up the main [Kubernetes API](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/api).

-It validates and configures data for 3 types of objects:
+It validates and configures data for 3 types of objects: `pod`s, `service`s, and `replicationController`s.

-* `pod`: Each `pod` has a representation at the Kubernetes API level.
-* `service`: A service is a configuration unit for the proxies that run on every worker node.
-It is named and points to one or more Pods.
-* `replicationController`: A replication controller takes a template and ensures that there is a specified number of "replicas" of that template running at any one time.
-If there are too many, it'll kill some.
-If there are too few, it'll start more.

 Beyond just servicing REST operations, validating them and storing them in `etcd`, the API Server does two other things: